Share this

 Follow directions closely to reduce risk.

-Some products are available for home use.
+Some herbicides are available for home use.
 These products, used individually or in a mixture, are effective chemical treatments for Bermuda buttercup.
 Look for these chemical names in the “Active Ingredients” section of product labels.

 • Glyphosate